ctrlaltwill/Boot-Camp-for-Obsidian/README.md

 G | Groups (Optional |

+## Latex and Links

+To use links in your questions simply use markdown link formatting, like this: [[link]].

+Latex is supported in multi-line cards.
+Make sure you have a break between the final line of latex and the pipe delimiter, the cards will work without this, but content below your page will display oddly.
+This is due to the Obsidian rendering the latex before the reading-view cards are added!

 ## Image Occlusion

 These must be done through the add flashcard button.
 This can be accessed from the command palette or by right clicking in a note.